Stone Garrett Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.19 team ERA ranks 15th across all league pitching staffs.
+- The Phillies' 4.14 team ERA ranks 15th across all MLB pitching staffs.

-- Sanchez makes the start for the Phillies, his fourth of the season.
-He is 0-1 with a 4.05 ERA and 14 strikeouts in 13 1/3 innings pitched.

-- The lefty's most recent appearance came on Saturday against the New York Mets, when he threw five innings, surrendering three earned runs while allowing five hits.
+- His last appearance came on Wednesday against the Chicago Cubs, when the lefty tossed 7 1/3 innings, surrendering one earned run while allowing four hits.

-- In three games this season, the 26-year-old has an ERA of 4.05, with 9.5 strikeouts per nine innings.
-Opponents are batting .220 against him.
+- The 27-year-old has amassed an ERA of 3.18, with 8.8 strikeouts per nine innings, in nine games this season.
+Opposing hitters have a .241 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.